cpv-project/cpv-cql-driver/docs/ColumnTypes.md

-This driver supports following column types:
+This driver supports following column types:<br/>
 Notice all column types can't hold a null value unless `Nullable<T>` is used.

 # Ascii